Icinga/icinga2/doc/5-configuring-icinga-2.md

-  event\_command  |**Optional.** The name of an event command that should be executed every time the service's state changes. flapping\_threshold|**Optional.** The flapping threshold in percent when a service is considered to be flapping. volatile        |**Optional.** The volatile setting enables always `HARD` state types if `NOT-OK` state changes occur. authorities     |**Optional.** A list of Endpoints on which this service check will be executed in a cluster scenario. domains         |**Optional.** A list of Domains for this service object in a cluster scenario. notes           |**Optional.** Notes for the service. notes_url       |**Optional.** Url for notes for the service (for example, in notification commands). action_url      |**Optional.** Url for actions for the service (for example, an external graphing tool).
+  event\_command  |**Optional.** The name of an event command that should be executed every time the service's state changes. flapping\_threshold|**Optional.** The flapping threshold in percent when a service is considered to be flapping. volatile        |**Optional.** The volatile setting enables always `HARD` state types if `NOT-OK` state changes occur. notes           |**Optional.** Notes for the service. notes_url       |**Optional.** Url for notes for the service (for example, in notification commands). action_url      |**Optional.** Url for actions for the service (for example, an external graphing tool).